Bittersweet vindication today for those who’ve been trying to warn us that all was not quite right mit dem SkSjugend.

 And it’s not the sun.
 It’s not volcanoes.
 It’s not urban heat islands.

 It’s me.
 Look away if you’re easily offended, for here is the offending image:

 Was this idjit-prop meant to be enjoyed outside the reëntrant admiration graph that is the SkS treehouse?
 We may never know.
 But you can’t fight a law of nature: art wants to be free, and so does dreck.

-DEAR SCEPTICUS, I WAS tooling around today at SkepticalScience—World’s Leading Antiskeptical Site For Nonscientists—when I accidentally penetrated all the tissues of John Cook’s professionally-coded, best-practice attempt at a security system.
-The details don’t really matter; suffice it to say I employed something hackers call a web browser, which has a hidden feature whereby you type in literally any “URL” and it’ll automagically ‘navigate’ or ‘browse’ there, if you’ll pardon my geek-speak.
+DEAR SCEPTICUS, I WAS tooling around today at SkepticalScience—World’s Leading Antiskeptical Site For Nonscientists—when I accidentally penetrated all the tissues of John Cook’s professionally-coded, world’s-best-practice attempt at a security system.
+The details don’t really matter; suffice it to say I employed something hackers call a web browser, which has a hidden feature that lets you type in literally any “URL” and it’ll automagically ‘navigate’ or ‘browse’ there, if you’ll pardon my geek-speak.
 (You can think of a URL as a bunch of letters and punctuation marks.)

-Most of what I found on the Skexies’ server was procedural palaver of the sort any association of well-adjusted grownups would leave lying around: memos declaring that Certainty Is Our Product; a strategy whitepaper called ‘Repositioning Climate Ragnarok from Gaseous, Pre-hypothetical Conjecture to Fact;’ and dark mutterings about ‘taking down’ people who disagree with them, ‘riping out [sic] their throats’ and ‘glassing the c*nts.’
+Most of what I found on the Skexies’ server was procedural palaver of the sort any association of well-adjusted grownups would leave lying around: memos declaring that Certainty Is Our Product; a strategy whitepaper called ‘Repositioning Climate Ragnarok from Gaseous, Pre-hypothetical Conjecture to Fact;’ and dark mutterings about ‘taking down’ people who disagree with them, ‘riping [sic] out their throats’ and ‘glassing the c*nts.’

 But then I saw this.

 [Black and white photo of man with legend: ‘THE LAST GUY WHO PULLED OUT OF PARIS.’]